Friday, December 19, 2025

 Baking ...
 I haven't baked anything this week, but I have some plans that I'm actually quite excited to try.
 I want to try making some new cookies that so far only exist in my head.
 I know baking is much more of a science than cooking, but I kind of understand it, and Rosie Mae is really good at creating new recipes so I'll have her check it before I waste ingredients.
 If I'm successful I'll share the recipe here on my blog, if not I'll only talk about the results in a future "Currently" post.

-Cooking ... last evening I made glazed lamb meatballs and cauliflower sautéed in bacon drippings instead of butter.
+Cooking ... last evening I made glazed lamb meatballs and a side of cauliflower sautéed in bacon drippings instead of butter.
 A salad would have been a lovely addition, but Aldi and Walmart lettuce were both rusty when I did our grocery run, so we are having a salad-less week.

 Feeling ... somewhat cozy and festive.
 There's something about being in a warm house, with a lit Christmas tree while there's snow right outside the window that makes everything feel delightful.